 Kalida is a very small village located in the state of Ohio.
 With a population of 1,450 people and just one neighborhood, Kalida is the 519th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Kalida is generally considered to be a blue-collar town.
-36.95% of the Kalida workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Kalida, you'll notice that it is more blue-collar than most other communities in America.
+36.95% of Kalida’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kalida is a village of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in Kalida who work in management occupations (12.25%), teaching (10.56%), and food service (8.27%).

 The population of Kalida is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.17% of adults in Kalida have a bachelor's degree or even advanced degree.